-If an RF modem is used to communicate with a datalogger and a PC running LoggerNet, but the modem’s baud rate is one third of the datalogger’s, is that a problem?
+If an RF modem is used to communicate with a datalogger and a PC running LoggerNet, but the modem baud rate is one third of the datalogger baud rate, is that a problem?

 Is there a GPS interface that can be used to keep a datalogger synchronized with GPS time?

 Campbell Scientific offers the GPS16X-HVS for the purpose of synchronizing with GPS time.
-Other GPS units may be used if they output the GPRMC and GPGGA sentences and have a PPS (pulse per second) signal.
+Other GPS units may be used if they produce GPRMC and GPGGA sentences.
+Time synchronization accuracy may be improved if the unit has a PPS (pulse per second) output.

 Using RTMC Pro, is there a way to set up email alerts for a complete datalogger failure?